bnjenner/impaqt/README.md

     -q, --mapq-min INTEGER
           Minimum mapping quality score to consider for counts.
 Default: 1.
     -m, --min-count INTEGER
           Minimum read count for DBSCAN transcript identification algorithm.
-Default: 50.
+(Minimum of 10) Default: 10.
     -p, --count-percentage INTEGER
           Minimum read count percentage for identifying core reads in DBSCAN algorithm.
-This will be the threshold until a max of 25 is reached.
-Default: 15.
+This will be the threshold unless percentage is less than 20.
+Default: 20.
     -e, --epsilon INTEGER
           Distance (in base pairs) for DBSCAN algorithm.
-Default: 50.
+Default: 150.
     -f, --feature-tag STRING
           Name of feature tag.
 Default: exon.
     -i, --feature-id STRING